kimmovah/promises-in-practice/README.md

 I highly recommend the whole "You don't know JS" series to anyone wanting to know more about other weird JS mechanics and what you can encounter when you work with JS code bases.

+Also when you feel confident with Promises, check out async/await syntax.